Menu

 Inspired by the #MeToo movement and several anti-harassment laws and regulations that have already been passed into law in California, Newsom has previously announced his plans to strengthen workplace protections for employees in the state by establishing hotlines for victims of sexual harassment in the workplace, encouraging transparent, unbiased, and independent investigations, as well as introducing harsher legal penalties for harassers, abusers, and gropers at work.

 Not long ago, some of the biggest companies in the United States, including Google, Uber, and Microsoft, have ended mandatory arbitration of employee sexual harassment claims.
-“Meaning: from now on, employees of these companies have a legal right to sue their employers or coworkers in state of federal court,” explains our experienced employment law attorney in Los Angeles.
+“Meaning: from now on, employees of these companies have a legal right to sue their employers or coworkers in state of federal court,” explains our experienced employment attorney in Los Angeles.

 Some experts argue that Newsom could put an end to statewide employee arbitration and promote transparency in order to help employees all across Californiaseek justice for being victims of sexual harassment at work.